exercism/go/exercises/concept/lasagna-master/.docs/instructions.md

 You already planned which layers your lasagna will have.
 Now you want to estimate how long the preparation will take based on that.

-Implement a function `PreparationTime` that accepts an array of layers as a `[]string` and the average preparation time per layer in minutes as an `int`.
+Implement a function `PreparationTime` that accepts a slice of layers as a `[]string` and the average preparation time per layer in minutes as an `int`.
 The function should return the estimate for the total preparation time based on the number of layers as an `int`.
 Go has no default values for functions.
 If the average preparation time is passed as `0` (the default initial value for an `int`), then the default value of `2` should be used.